Mimi Padmabandu

 MA, BS, BA

-Mimi Padmabandu is a scientific writer and Content Strategy at Embark Veterinary.
-She has over a decade of experience writing about science and genomics for leading biotechnology companies, including Illumina, Thermo Fisher Scientific, and more.
-Her published work covers technical topics in genomics, such as next-generation sequencing, prenatal testing, carrier screening, and more.
+Mimi Padmabandu is a scientific writer and Senior Content Strategy Manager at Embark Veterinary.
+She has over a decade of experience in science communications for leading biotechnology companies.
+Her published work covers technical topics in genomics.

 Mimi earned a master's degree in Early Modern English Literature from King's College London.
 She also holds bachelor’s degrees in Molecular, Cell, and Developmental Biology and English from the University of California, Los Angeles.